pranshum/departingflights/README.md

 - System allows selection from only available departure gates
 - A "regularly scheduled" flight has the same recurrent time across different days of the week
 - Each flight has only a single departure per day (i.e. the granularity of recurrence is bound to daily)
-- System can automatically set the status of a flight to check-in 48 hours prior to departure
+- System will automatically set the status of a flight to `check in` 48 hours prior to departure
 - Recurrence schedule of a flight with `status=check_in` cannot be altered
 - Departure gates are always available
 - No "auditing" features available in this version of the product
-- All SQL relational modelling is depicted using [EF Core Conventions](https://docs.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#conventions)
+- __All SQL relational modelling is depicted using [EF Core Conventions](https://docs.microsoft.com/en-us/ef/core/modeling/relationships?tabs=fluent-api%2Cfluent-api-simple-key%2Csimple-key#conventions)__
+- Forgiveness for the crude wireframes

 ---

-## Techology Stack
+## Technology Stack
 - ASP.NET Core
 - Entity Framework Core
 - AKKA.NET